oklahomer/go-sarah/README.md

 - [LINE](https://github.com/oklahomer/go-sarah-line)

 # At a Glance
+## General Command Execution
 ![hello world](/doc/img/hello.png)

 Above is a general use of `go-sarah`.
 Registered commands are checked against user input and matching one is executed;
 when a user inputs ".hello," hello command is executed and a message "Hello, 世界" is returned.

+## Stateful Command Execution
-Below image depicts how a command with user's **conversational context** works.
+The below image depicts how a command with a user's **conversational context** works.
-The idea and implementation of "user's conversational context" is go-sarah's signature feature that makes bot command "**state-aware**."
+The idea and implementation of "user's conversational context" is `go-sarah`'s signature feature that makes bot command "**state-aware**."

 ![](/doc/img/todo_captioned.png)

-Above example is a good way to let user input series of arguments in a conversational manner.
+The above example is a good way to let a user input a series of arguments in a conversational manner.
 Below is another example that uses a stateful command to entertain the user.

 ![](/doc/img/guess_captioned.png)

+## Example Code
 Following is the minimal code that implements such general command and stateful command introduced above.
 In this example, two ways to implement [`sarah.Command`](https://github.com/oklahomer/go-sarah/wiki/Command) are shown.
 One simply implements `sarah.Command` interface; while another uses `sarah.CommandPropsBuilder` for lazy construction.